jaycbrf4/wp_boostrap-navwalker-mega/README.md

 Displaying the Mega Menu
 -------------------
 To display the mega menu items add the class "mega-menu-parent" to the menu item in the WordPress menu manager.
-This will create a new widget in the widgets section with the same name as the nave parent.
+This will create a new widget in the widgets section with the same name as the nav parent.
 Add a Custom HTML widget and code your mega menu items using default bootstrap containers, rows and cols.
+Add a search widget or any other widget, style the CSS by the item's ID.

 Additional CSS to get the menu to display correctly: